-For each policy update, FlexNet inventory agent downloads its current policy from its preferred inventory beacon.
+^{} For each policy update, FlexNet inventory agent downloads its current policy from its preferred inventory beacon.
 This links to several packages:

-- · Failover settings (upload and download locations on all available inventory beacons) - Client configuration (the preferences for use by all installed components included in the FlexNet inventory agent) - Schedule - Inventory settings and extensions (InventorySettings.xml) - Agent self-upgrade package.
+- Failover settings (upload and download locations on all available inventory beacons, all of which are configured for anonymous authentication) - Client configuration (the preferences for use by all installed components included in the FlexNet inventory agent) - Schedule - Inventory settings and extensions (InventorySettings.xml) - · Agent self-upgrade package.